 Books, Materials & Other Fees: The teacher will purchase necessary books & materials for the student.
 A one time $60 Student Materials Fee is charged upon registration at the beginning of each academic year to help offset expenses associated with maintaining the student's subscriptions to

 The annual Student Materials Fee also covers assorted expenses for performance opportunities & supplies, studio licensed music and resources that form a large part of our lending library for students.
 Entry fees for outside the studio recitals or special events will be assessed to the student directly.

 Components of Instruction: In addition to the study of piano, flute, oboe or vocal coaching, all students' lessons will include elements of music theory, sightreading and performance etiquette as we assist each student to become a well-rounded, skillful musician.
 Additionally, piano students will work to develop skills of accompanying, improvisation and harmonization.

 Special Events: Throughout the school year, students will be offered the opportunity to perform in studio classes, mini-recitals, formal recitals and other types of performances in a variety of venues.
 Students are encouraged to take advantage of these opportunities as they provide a goal and purpose to learning repertoire more thoroughly and developing the skills of performing.
-Studio classes and master classes provide opportunities for students to work on theory games with other students and learn new material presented by special guests and resources above and beyond private lessons.
+Group Classes provide opportunities for students to work on theory games with other students and learn new material presented by special guests and resources above and beyond private lessons.
 Students are encouraged to take advantage of these opportunities whenever possible.